 Following on from the success of the sustainable Scratch Menu, which was launched in November 2016 to raise awareness on food waste, Skye was inspired to take the initiative further and create a new challenge for the restaurant in 2018.
 After attending a talk by founder of grassroots organisations A Plastic Planet, Sian Sutherland, and watching Netflix documentary ‘Plastic Ocean’, Skye decided to target the overwhelming use of plastic in the restaurant industry.

-Working closely with Sian Sutherland, who is advising the team at Spring, Skye eliminated plastic straws in November of last year and has looked into bio-degradable clingfilm alternatives.
-Next steps will be eradicating the use of plastic containers in the restaurant, and other single use plastics, with the aim to be one of London’s first plastic free restaurants by 2019.
+Working closely with Sian Sutherland, who advised the team at Spring, Skye eliminated plastic straws in November of 2018 this was followed by the introduction of bio-degradable cling film alternatives.
+The next step was to eradicate the use of plastic containers in the restaurant, and all other single-use plastics.

 Skye Gyngell is often seen as a pioneer for environmental issues, focusing on responsible consumerism in the restaurant industry, and with the backing of the team at Spring she hopes to make a small impact on an increasingly topical and pressing global problem.